nextcloud/documentation/admin_manual/xsendfile.rst

 Nginx (X-Accel-Redirect)
 ------------------------
 Nginx supports handling of static files differently from Apache.
-Documentation can be found `here <http://wiki.nginx.org/XSendfile>`_ and `here <http://wiki.nginx.org/X-accel>`_.
+Documentation can be found `here`__ and `here`__.
 The header used by Nginx is X-Accel-Redirect.

 **Intsallation:**